Gladstone's Library

 Gladstone s Library is one of my three favourite places in the world.
 I find the architecture, furniture and general decor perfect.
 I go there for afternoon tea every time I m in the area, and enjoy working in the library.
 Good meals, which can also provide a pleasant opportunity to chat with other people.
 When I stayed overnight once, my room was fine.

 I cannot recommend Gladstone's Library enough if you are a book lover.
 We stayed for one night and spent most of that time in the silence of the library looking through the thousands of books that Gladstone collected.
 As a resident you can stay until 10pm which feels like a great privilege.
+The hotel room was comfortable and warm and the food from the onsite restaurant was fresh and delicious.
+There is a separate lounge room with a fire in winter where you can sit, read, drink wine and eat cheese - absolute bliss!

 This is a fantastic place for a retreat.
 The rooms are comfortable clean and tastefully decorated.
 The food is excellent and there is plenty typical of space and quiet to enjoy timeout from a chaotic life.